Faith and Science in the 21st Century:

 - Email petermwallace at me dot com

-The Rev. Peter Marsden Wallace is the author of nine books, including The Passionate Jesus (SkyLight Paths Publishing); Connected: You and God in the Psalms; Living Loved: Knowing Jesus as the Lover of Your Soul; Out of the Quiet: Responding to God’s Whispered Invitations; and TruthQuest Devotional Journal.
+The Rev. Peter Marsden Wallace is the author of ten books, including the forthcoming Getting to Know Jesus (again): A Lenten Devotional (Church Publishing, Inc.); The Passionate Jesus (SkyLight Paths Publishing); Connected: You and God in the Psalms; Living Loved: Knowing Jesus as the Lover of Your Soul; Out of the Quiet: Responding to God’s Whispered Invitations; and TruthQuest Devotional Journal.
 He has contributed to numerous books, study Bibles, devotional guides, magazines, teaching curriculums, video series, and other resources.
 He blogs regularly at HuffingtonPost.com and Day1.org, as well as other websites.

 Peter is executive producer and host of the national ecumenical Day1 radio and internet ministry (Day1.org) and president of the Alliance for Christian Media, based in Atlanta, Georgia.
 The weekly Day1 radio program, the voice of the mainline churches, is distributed to more than 200 radio stations across America and overseas.
 Before coming to Day1 in 2001, Peter was senior copywriter and broadcast producer for Larry Smith & Associates Advertising in Atlanta for eleven years, and earlier served as editorial director for Walk Thru the Bible Ministries.
 Peter earned a bachelor’s degree in journalism/advertising from Marshall University and a Master of Theology degree from Dallas Theological Seminary, Dallas, Texas.
-He has been a confirmed member of the Episcopal Church since 1991, and is a postulant for Holy Orders in the Episcopal Diocese of Atlanta, studying at Candler School of Theology at Emory University.
+He has been a confirmed member of the Episcopal Church since 1991, and was ordained as an Episcopal priest in 2014.
+He currently serves as Interim Priest-in-Charge at St. Gabriel’s Episcopal Church in Oakwood, GA.
 He lives in Atlanta.

 ABOUT THE PASSIONATE JESUS: What We Can Learn from Jesus About Love, Fear, Grief, Joy and Living Authentically